2025–26 Oklahoma Sooners women's basketball team

-The 2025–26 Oklahoma Sooners women's basketball team will represent the University of Oklahoma during the 2025–26 NCAA Division I women's basketball season.
-The Sooners, led by fifth-year head coach Jennie Baranczyk, play their home games at the Lloyd Noble Center and compete as members of the Southeastern Conference (SEC).
+The 2025–26 Oklahoma Sooners women's basketball team represented the University of Oklahoma during the 2025–26 NCAA Division I women's basketball season.
+The Sooners, led by fifth-year head coach Jennie Baranczyk, played their home games at the Lloyd Noble Center and compete as members of the Southeastern Conference (SEC).

 Previous season

 The Sooner finished the 2024–25 season 27–8, 11–5 in SEC play to finish in a tie for fourth place.
 As the No. 5 seed in the SEC tournament, they defeated Georgia and Kentucky in the second round and the quarterfinals before losing Georgia.
 They received an at-large bid to the NCAA tournament as the No. 4 seed in the Spokane 4 region.
-They defeated Florida Gulf Coast and Iowa in the first and second rounds to advanced to the sweet sixteen where they lost to National Champion UConn.
+They defeated Florida Gulf Coast and Iowa in the first and second rounds to advanced to the sweet sixteen, where they lost to National Champion UConn.